PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 Alexey shared his advice with us on how to get your growth team winning again.

-## The formula for a winning growth team
+## The formula of a winning growth team

 The three most significant factors affecting your growth team's impact are: